algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - **Cost**: 8700
 - Availability: v7

-G1s are encoded by concat each encoded G1, which described in `bn256_add`.
-G2s are encoded by concat encoded G2.
+G1s are encoded by the concatenation of encoded G1 points, as described in `bn256_add`.
+G2s are encoded by the concatenation of encoded G2 points.
 Each G2 is in form (XA0+i*XA1, YA0+i*YA1) and encoded by big-endian field element XA0, XA1, YA0 and YA1 in sequence.

 ## b+